6:00 PM - 6:30 PM Dinner and Registration

 - Evidence-Based Testing Strategies to Detect RET Fusions and Mutations

-- Overcoming Barriers to Reflexive Testing for RET Alterations
+- Appropriate Selection of Patients for Testing for RET Alterations

 - Communication as Part of the Multidisciplinary Team